New controls on foreign companies in Argentina

 Foreign companies must yearly comply with an informative regime showing proof that they keep a significant business activity and their management center outside Argentina and who their partners are, and reporting the value of their holdings in local companies and the percentage of such holdings over the share capital and net worth.

-3. Registration of so-called “off-shore” companies and those incorporated in non-cooperative jurisdictions
+3. Impossibility of registering the so-called “off-shore” companies and those incorporated in non-cooperative jurisdictions

 4. Guarantee of the legal representatives